Giovanni Pavani

-Giovanni Fernando Confreste Pavani (born November 22, 1996) commonly known as Giovanni Pavani or simply Pavani, is a Brazilian professional footballer who plays as a midfielder for Remo.
+Giovanni Fernando Confreste Pavani (born November 22, 1996) commonly known as Giovanni Pavani or simply Pavani, is a Brazilian professional footballer who plays as a midfielder for Ceará.

 Club career

 Operário Ferroviário

 On loan from Linense, Pavani has signed for Operário for the Série B. He played in 40 games and scored four goals.

 Chapecoense

 In 2023, he was loaned to Chapecoense.
 He played 44 games and scored 2 goals, helping the team escape relegation to the third division.